zverugin8/Terraform/different_cloud_tasks/aws/task_aws.md

 **Hint**: A local value assigns a name to an expression, so you can use it multiple times within a module without repeating it.

-Store all resources from this task in the `vpc.tf` file.
+Store all resources from this task in the `network.tf` file.
 Store all locals in `locals.tf`.

 Equip all resources with following tags:
     - `Terraform=true`,
-    - `Project=epam-tf-aws-lab`
+    - `Project=epam-tf-lab`
     - `Owner={StudentName}_{StudentSurname}`

 Run `terraform validate`  and `terraform fmt` to check if your configuration is valid and fits to a canonical format and style.
 Do this each time before applying your changes.